sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 **Recommended**
 {: .label .label-blue }
-    Make sure you have an existing GitHub account before proceeding.
+    Have an existing GitHub account and/or GitHub account credentials ready before proceeding to ensure a smooth experience.

 ## Connect your GitHub account
+Adding your GitHub account to PyCharm can be a confusing process for first-time users.
+The following steps will allow you to smoothly add your account to PyCharm.

-1. From the project workspace, go to **File** -> **Settings** to access the main settings for PyCharm
+1. From the project workspace, go to **File** -> **Settings** to access the main settings for PyCharm.

     ![Connect-GitHub-Account-Step1](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-AccountLogIn-1.png?raw=true "File -> Settings")